podviaznikov/podviaznikov.com/resources/books/2016-12-04-russell-brand-revolution.md

 &nbsp;

 > Science requires faith, the way religion does.
-Science requires acceptance of metaphor,, juts the way religion does.
+Science requires acceptance of metaphor, just the way religion does.

 &nbsp;